 San Mateo Food System Alliance

-Throughout 2007 the group worked hard to hear and understand the very different perspectives on food and farming in the County from the views of “coast-side” farmers and fishermen to “bay-side” community service workers struggling against poverty and obesity.
+Throughout their seven-year history, the group has worked hard to hear and understand the very different perspectives on food and farming in the County from the views of “coast-side” farmers and fishermen to “bay-side” community service workers struggling against poverty and obesity.
 This is the first Alliance in California to seat both the County’s Agricultural Commissioner and its Public Health Officer, creating an unprecedented opportunity to link local food production to healthy citizens.

-➢ The San Mateo County Food System Alliance organized and hosted a school garden award ceremony and completed two pilot projects in the county, working with school officials and farmers to get fresh, local produce into schools.
+- The San Mateo County Food System Alliance organized and hosted a school garden award ceremony in both 2012 and 2013 and completed two pilot projects in the county, working with school officials and farmers to get fresh, local produce into schools.
 These resulted in the development of new farm-to-school relationships and contracts.

 RFP Release for San Mateo County Ag Ombudsman